useNavigate/Whale_Gamig_Javascript_Project/README.md

 ### index.js

-> - Breaking down code into separate components is an efficient and organized approach that can improve code maintenance and facilitate code reuse
+> - I approached to break down code into separate components to make it more efficient and organized

 ```javascript
 import { useData } from "./scripts/api";